brentvollebregt/spotify-lyrics-viewer/README.md

 The client will use the `REACT_APP_API_ROOT` environment variable value to decide where to send requests.
 If this is not provided, the current hosted URL will be used.

+The client can be started by executing `npm run start` in `./client`.

 #### Server

-`npm run dev` can be used for development of the server; this allows for hot-reloading.
-Running the client using `npm start` and setting `REACT_APP_API_ROOT` on the client to where the server is running will allow for a development setup with hot-reloading.
+`npm run dev` in the root can be used for development of the server; this allows for hot-reloading.

+Running the client using `npm start` in `./client` and setting `REACT_APP_API_ROOT` on the client to where the server is running will allow for a development setup with hot-reloading.

 > The "Debug Server" launch configuration in vs code can be used to debug the server